IlliniHyperloopComputing/Pod/BaseStation/README.md

+# How to automatically start everything
+* Make sure you have pip3 and nodejs installed
+* run `./install_requirements.sh` to install requirements
+* run `./start_basestation.sh` to start everything
+* run `./kill_basestation.sh` to kill everything

 # How to start the backend manually
 * First navigate to the Backend folder
 * Make sure all requirements are installed by running `pip install -r requirements.txt`